TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/Options.rst

     :Data type: boolean

     If set, the navigation title is displayed in the page navigation tree instead of the normal page title.
-The page title is showed in a tooltip if the mouse hovers the navigation title.
+The page title is shown in a tooltip if the mouse hovers the navigation title.